Netherlands: Cuisine

-Originally, the country's cuisine was shaped by the practices of fishing and farming, including the cultivation of the soil for growing crops and raising domesticated animals.
 Dutch cuisine is simple and straightforward, and contains many dairy products.
 Breakfast and lunch are typically bread with toppings, with cereal for breakfast as an alternative.
-Traditionally, dinner consists of potatoes, a portion of meat, and (seasonal) vegetables.
-The Dutch diet was relatively high in carbohydrates and fat, reflecting the dietary needs of the labourers whose culture moulded the country.
-Without many refinements, it is best described as rustic, though many holidays are still celebrated with special foods.
-In the course of the twentieth century this diet changed and became much more cosmopolitan, with most global cuisines being represented in the major cities.
+Traditionally, dinner consists of potatoes, meat, and vegetables.
+The Dutch diet was high in carbohydrates and fat, reflecting the dietary needs of the labourers whose culture moulded the country.
+During the twentieth century this diet changed and became more cosmopolitan, with most global cuisines being represented in the major cities.
+In early 2014, Oxfam ranked the Netherlands as the country with the most nutritious, plentiful and healthy food.
+Modern culinary writers distinguish between three regional forms of Dutch cuisine: northeast, west and south:

-Modern culinary writers distinguish between three general regional forms of Dutch cuisine.
-The regions in the northeast of the Netherlands, roughly the provinces of Groningen, Friesland, Drenthe, Overijssel and Gelderland north of the great rivers are the least populated areas of the Netherlands.
-The late (18th century) introduction of large scale agriculture means that the cuisine is generally known for its many kinds of meats.
-The relative lack of farms allowed for an abundance of game and husbandry, though dishes near the coastal regions of Friesland, Groningen and the parts of Overijssel bordering the IJsselmeer also include a large amount of fish.
-The various dried sausages, belonging to the metworst-family of Dutch sausages are found throughout this region and are highly prized for their often very strong taste.
-Also smoked sausages are common, of which (Gelderse) rookworst is the most renowned.
-The sausage contains a lot of fat and is very juicy.
-Larger sausages are often eaten alongside stamppot, hutspot or zuurkool (sauerkraut); whereas smaller ones are often eaten as a street food.
-The provinces are also home to hard textured rye bread, pastries and cookies, the latter heavily spiced with ginger or succade or containing small bits of meat.
-Various kinds of Kruidkoek (such as Groninger koek), Fryske dúmkes and spekdikken (small savoury pancakes cooked in a waffle iron) are considered typical.
-A notable characteristic of Fries roggebrood (Frisian rye bread) is its long baking time (up to 20 hours), resulting in a sweet taste and a deep dark colour.
-In terms of alcoholic beverages, the region is renowned for its many bitters (such as Beerenburg) and other high-proof liquors rather than beer, which is, apart from Jenever, typical for the rest of the country.
+The regions in the northeast are the least populated areas of the Netherlands.
+The late 18th century introduction of large scale agriculture means the cuisine is known for its meats.
+The relative lack of farms allowed for an abundance of game and husbandry, though dishes near the coastal regions include a large amount of fish.
+The various dried sausages, belonging to the metworst-family of Dutch sausages are found throughout this region.
+Smoked sausages are common, of which (Gelderse) rookworst is the most renowned.
+Larger sausages are eaten alongside stamppot, hutspot, or zuurkool (sauerkraut); whereas smaller ones are eaten as a street food.
+The provinces are home to hard textured rye bread, pastries and cookies.
 As a coastal region, Friesland is home to low-lying grasslands, and thus has a cheese production in common with the Western cuisine.
-Friese Nagelkaas (Friesian Clove) is a notable example.
-The oliebol (in its modern form) and Zeeuwse bolus are good examples.
-Cookies are also produced in great number and tend to contain a lot of butter and sugar, like stroopwafel, as well as a filling of some kind, mostly almond, like gevulde koek.
-The traditional alcoholic beverages of this region are beer (strong pale lager) and Jenever, a high proof juniper-flavoured spirit, that came to be known in England as gin.
-A noted exception within the traditional Dutch alcoholic landscape, Advocaat, a rich and creamy liqueur made from eggs, sugar and brandy, is also native to this region.
+Cookies are produced in great number and contain a lot of butter and sugar.
+The traditional alcoholic beverages are beer (strong pale lager) and Jenever, a high proof juniper-flavoured spirit, that came to be known in England as gin.
+An exception within the traditional Dutch alcoholic landscape, Advocaat, a rich and creamy liqueur made from eggs, sugar and brandy, is native to this region.